 Choosing the right hobby CNC plasma cutter table

-You no longer need a lot of money to buy a high-quality CNC machine.
-Today, retirees, artists, hot rod gearheads, welding job shops, and hobbyists have plenty of great yet affordable CNC table options.
+You no longer need a lot of money to buy a high-quality computer CNC plasma table.
+Today, retirees, artists, hot rod gearheads, welding job shops, and hobbyists have plenty of great yet affordable CNC plasma table options.

-These tables use an off the shelf personal computer or laptop, combined with a relatively small, low-cost stepper motor or servo drive packages.
-Normally, the table arrives disassembled in a crate and takes a few hours to put together using common hand tools.
+These afforable CNC plasma tables use an off the shelf personal computer or laptop, combined with a relatively small, low-cost stepper motor or servo drive packages.
+Normally, the CNC plasma table arrives disassembled in a crate and takes a few hours to put together using common hand tools.
 The difficulty is similar to assembling a gas grill from a big box store.

-In addition to the CNC table, you will want to consider the following:
+In addition to the CNC plasma table, you will want to consider the following:

-Air plasma systems, like our Powermax® systems, are nearly always used because this is the most economical option for an entry level table.
-Make sure the plasma uses a “blowback” start (nearly all newer ones do) and not a high frequency start which will interfere with the PC based machine control and electronics.
+Air plasma systems, like our Powermax® systems, are nearly always used because this is the most economical option for a hobby CNC plasma cutter table.
+When out shopping, make sure the CNC plasma cutter you choose uses a “blowback” start (nearly all newer ones do) and not a high frequency start which will interfere with the PC based machine control and electronics.

 - Metal thickness

-Beyond just choosing the type of plasma, consider the thickness of metal you want to cut and the amount of cutting you need to do.
+Beyond just choosing a CNC plasma cutter, consider the thickness of metal you want to cut and the amount of cutting you need to do.
 Most systems have a 50% duty cycle.
 While this is more than enough for most people, if you plan to cut for a good portion of the day, Hypertherm recommends you buy a system rated above the thickness you plan to cut.
 That way, the system won’t need to work as hard and you can exceed the stated duty cycle.

 - Torch options